thoughtbot/superglue/docs/page-response.md

 }
 ```

-Its not uncommon to have multiple indenfiers pointing to the same component.
+It's not uncommon to have multiple indentifiers pointing to the same component.
 This can be used when building `index` pages that link to `show ` modals living
 on a different URL path.